xolox/lua-lxsh/README.md

 If you want to call a lexer or access an LPeg pattern defined by the lexer you can do so as follows (this example demonstrates the Lua lexer but the C lexer works the same):

-    > -- Load the lexer.
+    > -- Load the LXSH module.
-    > lexer = require 'lxsh.lexers.lua'
+    > require 'lxsh'

     > -- Run the lexer on a string of source code.
-    > for kind, text in lexer.gmatch 'i = i + 1 -- example' do
+    > for kind, text in lxsh.lexers.lua.gmatch 'i = i + 1 -- example' do
     >>  print(kind, text)
     >> end
     identifier  i